M13 link: Design details

-The links often have an extra anti-corrosion surface treatment, generally (oil impregnated) black phosphate, and can be collected and reassembled by hand with fresh ammunition, but in practice this is not commonly done as it is labor-intensive, and the inexpensive links are considered disposable.
-Sometimes the ejected link pieces are collected to avoid littering the interior of aircraft and vehicles or reuse.
+The links often have an extra anti-corrosion surface treatment, generally (oil impregnated) black phosphate, and can be collected and reassembled by hand with fresh ammunition, but in practice this is not commonly done as it is labor intensive and the inexpensive links are considered disposable.
+Sometimes the ejected link pieces are collected to avoid littering the interior of vehicles, such as aircraft or ships.

-The early 1970s M27 link is a link of smaller, but identical design, used among NATO for 5.56×45mm NATO chambered light machine guns, such as the FN Minimi/M249, HK21, MG4, CETME Ameli, K3, Mini-SS and Negev, among others.
+The early 1970s M27 link is a link of smaller but identical design, used among NATO for 5.56×45mm NATO chambered light machine guns such as the FN Minimi/M249, HK21, MG4, CETME Ameli, K3, Mini-SS and Negev, among others.